 Sauer is a professor in the department of food, nutrition, dietetics and health at Kansas State University and co-director of the national Center for Food Safety Research in Child Nutrition Programs.
-He specializes in administrative dietetics and has previous experience in health care food and nutrition services, school nutrition and university dining.
+Sauer specializes in administrative dietetics and has previous experience in health care and food and nutrition services, school nutrition and university dining.

-He attended Dodge City Community College and received undergraduate, master’s and doctoral degrees from Kansas State University.
+Sauer served as the Academy’s president-elect in 2020-2021.
+Sauer earned undergraduate, master’s and doctoral degrees from Kansas State University.